scrakcho/nvm/README.md

 ### Windows

+***This install node.js in your user local only so you don't need admin rights, except being able to execute PowerShell scripts.***

 Tested on Windows 10, 8.1, and 7.
 Windows 7 requires PowerShell updates, see [update instructions](#windows-7-updates).

 Start a Windows PowerShell terminal and run the following: (copy and paste into shell and press enter)